runxiyu/furgit/README.md

 [tangled](https://tangled.org/@tangled.org/core)requires.
 Afterwards, we'll take a look at what other usages (such as writing Git clients, IDE integration, etc) would need.

+Furgit has no dependencies outside the standard library.
+In the future, packages from `golang.org/x` may be included.
+It is unlikely that other dependencies will be introduced.

+Currently, furgit is very basic; it supports reading and writing loose objects and reading from packfiles.
+There is some infrastructure for writing packfiles in the tests but they need to be refactored.

+## Environment requirements

 We currently do not intend to support flexible storage backends such as [storers in go-git](https://pkg.go.dev/github.com/go-git/go-git/v5/plumbing/storer);